Written by FormBlends Medical Team, Board-Certified Obesity Medicine Physician

 For Thymosin Alpha-1, take the missed dose as soon as you remember, then resume your regular schedule.
 For TB-500's longer half-life, missing a dose is less critical, but maintaining consistent dosing optimizes therapeutic benefits.
 Never double dose to make up for missed injections.

 If you're considering peptide therapy for immune support or healing enhancement, consult with a qualified healthcare provider to determine the most appropriate option for your needs.
-FormBlends offers physician-supervised peptide therapy with comprehensive medical oversight.
+FormBlends offers physician-supervised peptide therapy with thorough medical oversight.
 Start with a free physician assessment to explore whether Thymosin Alpha-1 or TB-500 might benefit your health goals.

 Garaci, E., et al. (2003).
 Thymosin alpha 1 in the treatment of cancer: from basic research to clinical application.
 International Journal of Immunopharmacology, 3(8), 1143-1146.